 While this preserve isn’t quite in the South Bay, it’s close enough.
 It’s right off the 280, and with lower traffic levels with the pandemic ongoing it’s a lot quicker to get there than before.

 Any wooded trail here has oaks, but Arastradero Lake has coast live oaks all around the lake’s perimeter and there are valley oaks on the trail from the parking lot to the lake.
-So oodles of opportunities!
+So, lots of opportunities!

-I can’t resist including a run down of a gall’s life cycle for anyone who wants a summary.
+I can’t resist including an example run down of a gall’s life cycle for anyone who wants a summary.
 Galls have super fascinating life cycles, and if you know, you know.

 An adult female gall wasp of the Cynipidae Family lays eggs on the emerging tree buds.
 Once the leaf has matured, the eggs hatch and the larvae are huunnnngry and looking for some grub.